Chuck Leavell: Biography

 In February 2012, he and the other existing members of the Allman Brothers Band received a Grammy Lifetime Achievement Award.
 In addition to his time in the band from 1972 to 1976, Leavell performed two shows with the reunited Allman Brothers Band in 1986.
 Since 2001, he has performed as a guest pianist at more than a dozen Allman Brothers Band concerts, including multiple shows at the Beacon Theatre in New York City.

 Leavell enjoys "giving back" to the community of his birth.
 In 1992, he played on a record titled "Mr. President", which was produced by noted Birmingham jazz keyboardist and vocalist Ray Reach for the purpose of raising money for the homeless in the Birmingham area.
 Leavell and several other well-known Alabama musicians (including Wayne Perkins, Chuck Tilley, Charlie Hayward, and Kelley O'Neal) donated their time for this project.

 On March 20, 2008, Leavell was given a BAMA Award (Birmingham Area Music Award) for his contributions to the Birmingham, Alabama musical heritage.
 The 2008 BAMA Awards ceremony was held at the Alabama Jazz Hall of Fame (in the historic Carver Theatre in the Birmingham Civil Rights District).
 Leavell performed at this ceremony accompanied by the Alabama Jazz Hall of Fame All-Stars directed by Ray Reach.
 Also, at the same ceremony, a BAMA Award was bestowed upon keyboardist/producer Peter Wolf.

 Leavell makes time to involve himself with other causes, and in 2008 performed with a supergroup which opened for Chuck Berry in Boston.
 The concert raised money for artists struggling with addiction.
 Leavell also serves on the Georgia Commission for Hearing Impaired and Deaf Persons.

 In 2013, Leavell was nominated for a Blues Music Award in the 'Pinetop Perkins Piano Player' category.
 Leavell is the celebrity spokesperson for Sealevel Systems, Inc.

-The Allman Betts Band-

-In November 2018, the sons of Gregg Allman and Dickey Betts announced the formation of The Allman Betts Band.